 What’s more, depending on how old your Mac is, it’s possible that it won’t be able to support all the improved capabilities that macOS High Sierra brings to the table.
 From this standpoint, if you’re not willing to risk your system to help Apple test High Sierra, you might be safer with regular macOS Sierra until the official version of macOS 10.13 High Sierra is released.

-Most experts agree that the current update looks less of a breakthrough, but rather a scrupulous rework under the hood.
-That means if you aren’t a software developer or a gamer, you might not even notice the difference.
+Most experts agree that the current update looks less of a breakthrough but rather a scrupulous rework under the hood.
+If you aren’t a software developer or a gamer, you might not even notice the difference.

 And the last reason, 32-bit apps will no longer be supported in macOS High Sierra.
-It concerns quite a few apps, really, (ones that don’t have a 64-bit version) but if some of your favorites are 32-bit, you are really out of luck.
+It concerns quite a few apps (ones that don’t have a 64-bit version), but if some of your favorites are 32-bit, you are really out of luck.

 macOS High Sierra

 |Size on drive||4.78 GB|

 If you are not entirely convinced about switching and yet want your Mac to run better, you can look into more straightforward solutions.
 After all, upgrading your Mac’s OS is a big move, a die-and-reborn type — you cannot predict all possible risks.
 At the same time, most Macs require cleaning and optimization after some months of use, like repairing disk permissions or re-indexing Spotlight search.
 This way, you’ll boost the performance of your current OS.